Marie-Christine GiordaNo, Founder, Director, Dancer

 Mariah is a Brooklyn based dancer originally from rural Maine.
 In 2014 she graduated magna cum laude from Goucher College with a B.A in Dance, a concentration in Arts Administration and a minor in Art History.
 There she trained in both classical ballet and modern and performed works by choreographers including Alex Springley and Xan Burley of Median Movement, as well as Gina Patterson.
 Most recently she has performed works in New York City with Masayo Tomito Ballet, Yaya Sasaki, and Full Force Repertory.
 This past year she had the pleasure of studying under Enzo Celli in Rome, Italy and performed with Vivo Ballet.
 As of October 2016 she has been working with Marie-Christine Giordano Dance in NYC.

 Reginald Webber Jr. began his training at the Dance Program at California State University, Fullerton.
 With Mystic India:The World Tour, he had the opportunity to perform all over the world.
 His diverse vocabulary of styles include ballet, modern, contemporary, jazz, hip-hop, samba, tango and Bollywood.
-Currently based in Brooklyn, he performs with Kalamandir Dance Company, Spark Movement Collective, Awaken Dance Theatre and recently joined MCGD as apprentice.
+Currently based in Brooklyn, he performs with Kalamandir Dance Company, Spark Movement Collective, Awaken Dance Theatre and was part of the last creation casting of Et Maintenant, performed at BAM Fisher.

 Sam Irwin, sound and composition Collaborator